Avg: 3.2 from 6 votes

 Frank said the avalanche was 5 feet high as it came through the choke point.

-Pitch 3.
 This pitch has enough bolts to keep you out of the easier gully to the left.
 Or the even easier variation to the right that Steve House told us Jeff indicated on a photo topo Jeff had chosen.The rock is the best on the whole route, though very compact.
 You can add to the fixed gear with your own cams and knifeblades.
 If it's wet, it's still unlikely to have much real ice, but maybe you will get lucky, M4.
 Dry, it's 5.6, 55 meters.
 There is a three bolt chain and tree anchor on the right at a stance out of the line of fire.
 Pitch three has three options.
 The obvious straight up groove in front of you or the easier gulleys to the left and right.
-We rapped down the whole route in early June and the route runs with water and it goes down the center of the three options.
+(Edit: We rapped down the whole route in early June of 2014 and the route runs with water and it goes down the center of the three options.
+Though half of the stream volume drops into the hidden fissures behind pitch three and then emerges again in the gravel on top of pitch two.
+This might explains why there rarely ever is any ice on pitch three when there is ice on other pitches.)
 Which of course is where the water that comes all the way from the top of the wall goes.
 Jeff Lowe told Steve House that he avoided this very steep waterfall variation (directissima) by climbing the right hand variation, which is a broken up ledge and tree filled scramble without any ice.

-Pitch 5.
 This is the psycho crux.
 This has been led by Eric Wellborn and Garrett Riegan with little or no gear.
 Garrett had a large foot hold disintegrate under him, nearly sending him for a ride.
-We have since added two bolts.
 If it's wet, maybe it will be all be frozen together, M4 R. If it's dry, it is 5.8 R, watch out for exploding holds.
-Look carefully for those two bolts they are on the right side of the gully.
 The anchor is 55 meters up on left wall of gully.
 It has three bolts and chain.